Mauluk92/Qalasa/README.md

 she judges them through a trial, inside a mirror labyrinth.
 But the mirrors reflect the soul of the observer.
-Since everything that exists, exists because of Qalasà, nothing can escape her sight, and to be freed means to receive her Grace by meeting her in the labyrinth..
+Since everything that exists, exists because of Qalasà, nothing can escape her sight and to be freed means to receive her Grace by meeting her in the labyrinth..
 ## Prelude

 This project was born due to a creative streak I was following, a game I played while trying to learn the design patterns